palewire/first-django-admin/docs/index.rst

 .. image:: /_static/hello-admin-module.png

-Click on "Invite" and you'll see all the records we loaded into the database a list.
+Click on "Invite" and you'll see all the records we loaded into the database as a list.

 .. image:: /_static/hello-admin-list.png